 Canadian Foreign Minister Mélanie Joly sounded the alarm on Thursday, March 13, 2025, to her G7 counterparts that if the United States can impose tariffs and threaten the sovereignty of its closest ally, then “nobody is safe” from President Donald Trump’s policies.

-As foreign ministers gathered in Quebec for the G7 meeting, Joly said she will raise the issue of U.S. tariffs and sovereignty threats with her European and British counterparts, in an effort to rally support and emphasize the need for collective action against U.S. trade policies.
+As foreign ministers gathered in Quebec for the G7 meeting, Joly brought up the issue of U.S. tariffs and sovereignty threats with her British and European minister counterparts, in an effort to rally support and emphasize the need for collective action against U.S. trade policies.

 The trade dispute intensified after Trump imposed 25% tariffs on Canadian steel and aluminum.
 Joly has been vocal in her criticism, describing the tariffs as “unjustifiable” and arguing they are being used as an excuse for economic coercion.